 The Night the Glacier Cracked: Three Days in Svalbard's Frozen Interior

-The rifle was heavier than I expected.
+The rifle is heavier than you expect.
 Bolt-action Mauser, loaded with four rounds.
-Our guide, Erik, showed the group how to chamber a round, aim at the shoulder of a charging polar bear, and fire.
-"You won't need it," he said.
+Your guide, Erik, shows the group how to chamber a round, aim at the shoulder of a charging polar bear, and fire.
+"You won't need it," he says.
 "Probably."

-That "probably" hung in the air for the next 72 hours.
+That "probably" stays with you for the next 72 hours.

 Departure

-We left Longyearbyen at 9AM on snowmobiles — four guests and two guides.
-The sun had just returned after four months of polar night, sitting fat and orange on the horizon at an angle that made every ice crystal on every surface glow.
-It was -18 degrees C. I was wearing six layers and still cold.
+The convoy leaves Longyearbyen at 9AM on snowmobiles — four guests and two guides.
+The sun has just returned after four months of polar night, sitting fat and orange on the horizon at an angle that sets every ice crystal on every surface glowing.
+It is -18 degrees C. Six layers, and you'll still feel the cold.

 The plan: ride east across Adventdalen valley, over Helvetiafjellet pass, down to the frozen shores of Tempelfjorden, camp for two nights near the Von Post glacier front, and return.